-Tanzania has not signed the EPA with the EU.
-However, given its designation as a Least Developed Country (LDC), Tanzania has unrestricted market access to the EU through the Everything But Arms (EBA) initiative.
+As part of EAC's variable geometry, Kenya and Rwanda signed the EPA with the EU, but Rwanda has not ratified it.
+However, given its designation as a Least Developed Country (LDC), Rwanda has unrestricted market access to the EU through the Everything But Arms (EBA) initiative.
 EBA was introduced in 2001 under the EU's Generalised System of Preferences (GSP).
 It grants LDCs duty-and quota-free access for almost all products, except arms and ammunition.
 For the period until December 31, 2023, it is regulated by Regulation (EU) No 978/2012 of the European Parliament and of the Council.
 For countries falling under LDC status, access is automatic and countries do not have to apply to benefit from EBA.
 EBA preferences can however be withdrawn under exceptional circumstances, notably in case of serious and systematic violation of principles of human rights and labour rights conventions.
 The EBA initiative has no time-limit.

-Under the EBA, Tanzania's coffee enters the EU on the following conditions:
+Under the EBA, Rwanda's coffee enters the EU on the following conditions:

-- Duty free, quarter free (DFQF)' basis meaning there are no duties paid, nor are there any quotas imposed. - Proof of Origin: The coffee being exported needs to be accompanied by Proof of Origin through a certificate of origin, currently issued by the Tanzania Chamber of Commerce, Industry and Agriculture (TCCIA).
+- Duty free, quarter free (DFQF)' basis meaning there are no duties paid, nor are there any quotas imposed. - Proof of Origin: The coffee being exported needs to be accompanied by Proof of Origin through a certificate of origin, currently issued by the Rwanda Revenue Authority (RRA).
 Since 2017, the EU has been applying the Registered Exporter system (the REX system), a system of certification of origin of goods based on a principle of self-certification.
 Under this system, the origin of goods is declared by economic operators themselves through 'statements on origin'.
-To be entitled to make out a statement on origin, an economic operator has to be registered exporters by filling in an application form and by returning it to TCCIA Once registered data.
+To be entitled to make out a statement on origin, an economic operator has to be registered in a database by his/her competent authorities (in this case RRA).
+Exporters apply to become registered exporters by filling in an application form and by returning it to RRA.
+Once registered, the exporter has the obligation to communicate to his competent authorities all changes on his registered data.
 The competent authorities then perform the modifications in the REX system for the registered exporter.
 It is important to note that the rules for determining the origin of goods in the GSP scheme of the EU remain unchanged with the application of the REX system.
 Only the method to certify the origin of goods is changed.
-To be entitled to make out a statement on origin, an economic operator needs to be registered in the REX system.

-i.e. a registration which is not revoked.
-Uganda started implementing the REX system in 2019 and currently has 246 registered exporters.
+To be entitled to make out a statement on origin, an economic operator needs to be registered in the REX system and to have a valid registration, i.e. a registration which is not revoked.
+Rwanda started implementing the REX system in 2018 and currently has 32 registered exporters.